Watch Event! Watch our recent event: “Criminalized Survivors: Disrupting the Abuse to Prison Pipeline for Girls“Watch Event

 Restorative Justice Practices

-The Georgetown Center on Poverty and Inequality is independently funded.
+The Center on Gender Justice & Opportunity at Georgetown Law is independently funded.

 We rely on donations and grants to conduct our work.